seabbs/getTBinR/README.md

 ```

 Once imported, these datasets can be used in the plotting and summary
-functions provided by `getTBinR` (by passing them to their `df`
+functions provided by `getTBinR` (by passing them to their `df` argument
-arguement or using the `additional_datasets` arguement in each
+or using the `additional_datasets` argument in each function).
+See the
-function).
-See the contributing section if their are any other datasets
+contributing section if their are any other datasets that you think
-that you think `getTBinR` should support or if you have suggestions for
+`getTBinR` should support or if you have suggestions for better
-better descriptions for each dataset.
+descriptions for each dataset.

 ## Shiny dashboard